revsys/django-test-plus/README.md

 ### reverse(url_name, *args, **kwargs)

 When testing views you often find yourself needing to reverse the URL's name.
 With django-test-plus there is no need for the `from django.core.urlresolvers import reverse` boilerplate.
-Instead just use:
+Instead, use:

 ```python
 def test_something(self):